Location:

 Figures:

 A now-defunct registry listed more than 460 Model J Duesenbergs known to circulate in public.
-The factory originally produced perhaps closer to 490 chassis.
+The factory originally produced perhaps close to 490 chassis; pundits often settle on the figure of 481.
 Of all Model J Duesies, the Mormon Meteor is peculiar in that it never received a chassis number.
 Furthermore, the car was built by Augie Duesenberg himself, along with David Abbott Jenkins.
 The body by Herbert Newport is also unique, and certainly the car's speed record history is unique.
 There is no other Duesenberg like this one, and really no other car quite like it either.

 Value: